India pharma investors think small as U.S. compliance woes hit heavyweights

 "The regulators have really turned up the heat on the sector," said Jane Andrews, a partner at London-based investment management firm Smith & Williamson, which recently exited its holding in Sun Pharma.

-The warnings also prompted investors to hedge their bets and buy into smaller pharma firms such as fifth-largest drugmaker Cipla (CIPL.NS), Indoco Remedies (INRM.NS) and Biocon Ltd (BION.NS), which are more focused on India and other emerging markets and less on the United States, where growth has been lukewarm because of regulatory issues and slow drug approvals.
+The warnings also prompted investors to hedge their bets and buy into smaller pharma firms such as fifth-largest drugmaker Cipla, Indoco Remedies and Biocon Ltd, which are more focused on India and other emerging markets and less on the United States, where growth has been lukewarm because of regulatory issues and slow drug approvals.

-G Chokkalingam, the founder of Equinomics, a Mumbai-based research and fund advisory firm, said he now favoured stocks in smaller firms such as Biocon (BION.NS) and JB Chemicals (JBCH.NS), which together make up 5 percent of his portfolio.
+G Chokkalingam, the founder of Equinomics, a Mumbai-based research and fund advisory firm, said he now favored stocks in smaller firms such as Biocon and JB Chemicals, which together make up 5 percent of his portfolio.
 Sun Pharma and Dr. Reddy's account for about 0.5 percent.

 "If this (regulatory) process is going to take some time, maybe people would go underweight on these stocks and wait for some more time, but I don't think anyone will walk away," Chokkalingam said.